TaushifReza/E-Commerce-FoodApp-Microservice/README.md

 This repository contains a comprehensive e-commerce application built using a microservices architecture with .NET 8.
-The project is the result of a detailed microservices course, demonstrating best practices in building scalable and maintainable distributed systems.
+The project is the result of a detailed microservices demonstrating best practices in building scalable and maintainable distributed systems.

 ## Project Overview